Irek Mukhamedov: Career

 In 1999, he appeared for the second time with Arc Dance Company where Kim Brandstrup created the leading role in The Return of Don Juan for him.
 The same year saw him create the role of Peter Quint in William Tuckett's ballet The Turn of the Screw.
 In 2001 he was invited to make a special guest appearance in Lorka Massine's Zorba with the Ballet of Teatr Wielki in Warsaw.

 He was voted Dancer of the Year (1992) by the readers of the prestigious British magazine Dance and Dancers (only the third ever male recipient of the award) and in the same year was voted Dancer of the Year by The Independent On Sunday.
 Still in the same year he won the London Evening Standard Award for Dance and the Gino Tani Dance Award in Italy.
 He was also awarded the Prix Benois de la Danse in Paris in 1996, and in 1998 he received the Nijinsky Medal and was invited to become President of the Legat Society.
 In January 2000 he was awarded the OBE in the New Years Honours List.

 In April 1992, Mukhamedov led his own small group of Royal Ballet dancers called Irek Mukhamedov and Company, which performed in England and Spain.
 For the London season, Mukhamedov invited Kim Brandstrup and Arc Theatre Company to join him.
 Kim Brandstrup created a new ballet for Mukhamedov, Othello, in which for the first time he danced with a contemporary dance company.
 Othello subsequently received the Evening Standard Award for Dance.

-In 2001, the Ballet of Teatr Wielki, Warsaw premiered his production of Swan Lake, a new conception of this enormously popular ballet which saw the introduction of his own choreography, including a new pas de deux for the Prince and Odette in the last act.
+In 2001, the Ballet of Teatr Wielki, Warsaw premiered his production of Swan Lake, a new conception of the ballet which saw the introduction of his own choreography, including a new pas de deux for the Prince and Odette in the last act.

 Mukhamedov stopped dancing regularly in 2004, but returned to the stage in the mid-2010s.

 Mukhamedov danced the role of the baker in the 2021 ballet film, Coppelia, a modern adaptation of the E.T.A.
 Hoffmann story combining live dance with animation.
 His daughter, Sasha Mukhamedov, also performed in the same film.